Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 ### Grid customization

-For each list data object you can specify custom settings for the generated grids at the end under the `blazor-controls` element, as shown below.
+For each list data object, you can specify custom settings for the generated grids at the end under the `blazor-controls` element, as shown below.

 ```xml
 <xfk:data-object class="SalesOrderList" list="true">